accessibility-exchange/co-design/src/steps/consulting-team-provides-feedback.md

 * “What annoys you?”
 * “What makes you feel excluded when you walk into a business?”
 * “What are you looking for, what do you need?”

-### Have access supporters help consultants articulate their feedback

-* For non-verbal consultants
-* For consultants who encounter barriers in articulating their thought processes easily
-* For newcomers and people who don’t speak the language used

 ### Have checks and balances to make sure the process is equitable